tpnguyen-1999/Ecommerce-User-Behaviors-Analysis/README.md

 |  Month      | 201706 |  google           |  18757.18   |
 |  Week       | 201722 |  google           |  2119.39    |

-**6.4: Average number of pageviews by purchaser type in June, July 2017**
+**4.4: Average number of pageviews by purchaser type in June, July 2017**
+- SQL code
 ~~~sql
 WITH purchase AS(
   SELECT